Melanie Bates Consulting, LLC

 Legal Aid Attorney Dec 2018–present

-Provides timely and accurate legal information, legal advice, referral, self-help materials, and other telephone assistance to callers involving a full range of legal areas, a high volume, and a wide variety of civil matters involving older District of Columbia residents.
+Provides legal advice, referrals, self-help materials, and other telephone assistance involving a wide variety of civil matters to older District of Columbia residents.
+Serves as Co-Chair of the African-American/Black Safe Circle, a component of the LCE Racial Equity Initiative.

 Future of Privacy Forum